 Download a template file that includes the Manager.

-To enable this feature, include a "Phone Number" column on your sync file.
+To enable this functionality, include a "Phone Number" column on your sync file.
 In that column should be valid US or international phone numbers.

 Examples of valid US phone numbers are: